 What is the European Genre Forum?

-Now in its seventh year, the European Genre Forum (EGF) is a training programme that sets to boost the careers of future European players in the genre film industry through three talent labs, packed with trainings, panels mentoring and pitching sessions.
-The programme is jointly organized by Fantastic Zagreb Film Festival, Imagine Film Festival (Amsterdam), Black Nights FF and its Industry platform Industry@Tallinn& Baltic Event (Tallinn).
-The EGF is aimed at emerging European genre filmmakers.
-The training cycle will not only boost the film projects they are working on, but will also give all participants invaluable knowledge, insights and a professional network.
-At the end of the training programme, filmmakers will also be connected to decision makers within the fantastic film industry.
+Now in its eight year, the European Genre Forum (EGF) is a training programme that sets to boost the careers of future European players in the genre film industry through four talent labs, packed with trainings, panels mentoring and pitching sessions.
+The programme is jointly organised by Fantastic Zagreb Film Festival, Imagine Film Festival (Amsterdam), Black Nights FF and its Industry platform Industry@Tallinn&Baltic Event (Tallinn).